2023 Solar Incentives Guide for Murraysville, NC - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Rebates: A rebate is a partial refund credited to your account after you've paid for your solar panels.
-These may be offered by your local utility company, your state or your county.
-The rebates are usually applied before calculating tax credits.
+- Rebates: A solar rebate is a partial refund credited to your account after you've paid for your solar system.
+These may be offered by your local utility company, your county or your state.
+The discount that rebates offer is normally applied to the price of solar panels before calculating tax credits.

-- Net Metering: You can sign a net metering agreement with your Murraysville utility company.
-This agreement may apply to all or a percentage of the excess electricity your solar panels generate.
-Your utility company will then deduct this value from your utility bill each month.
+- Net Metering: You may be able to sign a net metering agreement with your Murraysville utility company, that may apply to all or a percentage of the excess electricity your solar panels generate.
+They will then subtract this value from your utility bill each month.

 Best Solar Financing